-- (a) Findings of facts and conclusions of law adopted by the CRM Agency Officials; - (b) CRM Permit application; - (c) CRM Permit, if issued; - (d) Record of the CRM Permit hearing, if any; - (e) Statements filed with the CRM Office in support of, or in opposition to, the appeal; and - (f) Any other documents, correspondence or testimony considered in the permit decision-making process. - \underline{v} [(vi).]
-Oral Argument.
+- (a) Findings of facts and conclusions of law adopted by the CRM Agency Officials; - (b) CRM Permit application; - (c) CRM Permit, if issued; - (d) Record of the CRM Permit hearing, if any; - (e) Statements filed with the CRM Office in support of, or in opposition to, the appeal; and - (f) Any other documents, correspondence or testimony considered in the permit decision-making process.

+v Oral Artument.
 Upon written request to the CRM Office by the appellant or other party to the appeal, oral argument shall be permitted.
 The scope of oral argument shall be limited to the written statements in support of, or in opposition to, the appeal.
 Oral argument shall be scheduled by the CRM Administrator before the full membership of the CRM Appeals Board.
-Oral argument shall be heard after the submission of written statements by the appellant and opponents, if any, and within twenty-five (25) days after the issuance of the CRM Permit by CRM Agency Officials. - vi [(vii).]
-Scope of Apreal.
-In reviewing the CRM Permit decision of CRM Agency Officials, the CRM Appeals Board shall reverse the decision below, and remand if necessary when: - (a) It is clearly erroneous in light of CRM rules and regulations and the policies established in CNMI P.L.
-3-47; or - (b) It is in violation of applicable Federal or CNMI constitutional or statutory provisions; or - (c) It is arbitrary or capricious; or - (d) It was not issued in accordance with required procedures. - vii [(viii).]
-Written Decision.
+Oral argument shall be heard after the submission of written statements by the appellant and opponents, if any, and within twenty-five (25) days after the issuance of the CRM Permit by CRM Agency Officials.

+vi Scope of Appeal.
+In reviewing the CRM Permit decision of CRM Agency Of icials, the CRM Appeals Board shall reverse the decision below, and remand if necessary when:

+- (a) It is clearly erroneous in light of CRM rules and regulations and the policies established in CNMI P.L.
+3-47; or - (b) It is in violation of applicable Federal or CNMI constitutional or statutory provisions; or - (c) It is arbitrary or capricious; or - (d) It was not issued in accordance with required procedures.

+vii Written Decision.
 After reviewing the record and considering the arguments, the CRM Appeals Board shall render a written decision detailing the reasons in support of its determination.
 The decision of the Board shall be the final administrative decision, subject to judicial review.
-In drafting its decision, the Appeals Board may utilize the resources of the CRM Office. - viii [(ix).]
-Automatic Affirmance.
-If no decision is rendered by the CRM Appeals Board within thirty (30) days of the date [the notice of appeals was received by the Coastal Resources Management Office,] of the hearing, the CRM Administrator shall issued a notice of summary affirmance of the CRM Permit decision.
+In drafting its decision, the Appeals Board may utilize the resources of the CRM Office.

+viii Automatic Affirmance.
+If no decision is rendered by the CRM Appeals Board within thirty (30) days of the date of the hearing, the CRM Administrator shall issued a notice of summary affirmance of the CRM Permit decision.
 The party or parties aggrieved by the CRM Permit decision, as defined at Section 8(H)(i), may then appeal to the Commonwealth Trial Court, pursuant to Section 8(I).

-- Any aggrieved person may seek judicial Commonwealth Trial Court. review of a final CRM Program action, ruling, or order, in accordance with 1CMC9112(b).
-All earties are encouraged to first exhaust [provided that he has exhausted his administrative remedies as set forth in these regulations.
-[Actions may include declaratory judgments and complaints for prohibitory or mandatory injunctions. - (i).
-Scole of Review.
-To the extent necessary to review a CRM Permit decision and when presented, the reviewing court, pursuant to 1CMC §9112(b), shall decide relevant questions of law, interpret constitutional and statutory provisions and determine the meaning or applicability of CRM Program rules and regulations.
-The reviewing court shall hold unlawful and set aside CRM Program actions, findings, and conclusions found to be: - (a) Arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law: - Contrary to constitutional right, power, privilege or immunity: - (c) excess of statutory jurisdiction, authority or limitations, or short of statutory rights; - Contrary to procedures required by law; or - (e) Unsupported by substantial evidence on the record taken as a whole.
+I. Commonwealth Trial Court.
+Any aggrieved person may seek judicial review of a final CRM Program action, ruling, or order, in accordance with ICMC9112(b).
+All parties are encouraged to first exhaust administrative remedies as set forth in these regulations.